Title: That's Showbiz!

 "We've been together for a good while now, I kind of want to try a new kind of partner-" Kotetsu stopped when he heard Tomoe sniffle.
 "H-hey, are you…are you crying?
 Why?"

-Tomoe's face was red with her blushing; she looked like she was on the verge of tears. "…I don't want to break up our act." she finally said.
+Tomoe's face was red with her blushing; she looked like she was on the verge of tears. "…I don't want to break up our act." she finally said, a short sob escaped her.

 "…Huh?"
 Kotetsu looked completely confused.
+He briefly went over what he had just said in his mind.
 "Who said anything about that?"

 Tomoe frowned and gave a stubborn sniffle.
 "That's what you've been trying to talk to me about all this time, wasn't it?"

 "What?
 No!
 No!
 No!
 I've been trying to find a way to ask if you'd marry me!"
 Kotetsu froze for a second after the words left him.
-He then clapped a hand over his mouth, that wasn't exactly the way he wanted to tell her.
+He clapped a hand over his mouth while his face flushed a rosey tint from embarrassment.
+That wasn't exactly the way he wanted to tell her.
+Weeks of planning had went down the drain all over stupid slip of the tongue.

 "W-what did you say?"
 Tomoe's eyes went wide; it took a moment for what she heard to click.
 "Marry you?"

-It was then Kotetsu's turn to blush; he then scratched the back of his head and looked away from her.
+Kotetsu scratched the back of his head in a sheepish manner and looked away from her.
 "S-so no, I wasn't thinking about breaking up the act.
 I was thinking that we could make it a more "permanent partnership"."
 He then bit his bottom lip, saying this was more painful than he thought it would be.
-He couldn't help but think that he probably sounded really corny.
+Kotetsu couldn't help but think that he probably sounded really corny.

-Tomoe was quiet for a while, she no longer looked like she was about to cry, but she had an unreadable look on her face.
+Tomoe was quiet for a long moment as she wiped the tears from her face.
+She no longer looked like she was about to cry but she had an unreadable look on her face.

 "Of course I will you idiot!"
 Tomoe said against him.
 She then pulled away a little so she could look Kotetsu in the eye.
-"But that doesn't mean I'll go easy on you, so come on, let's finish practice and we'll talk more about this, okay?"
+There seemed to be a new determination burning in her eyes.
+"But that doesn't mean I'll go easy on you.
+So come on, let's finish practice and we'll talk more about this, okay?"

 "That's right."
-Tomoe couldn't help but blush a little again; she then got back up on her feet.
+Tomoe declared with a confident smile.
 "Okay, enough of this mushy business!
-We got a crowd to wow tomorrow, so we have to get this routine right!"
-She then looked down at Kotetsu.
+We got a crowd to wow tomorrow so we have to get this routine right!"
+She then looked down at Kotetsu and gave him a cheeky wink.
 "After all, we'll be debuting as the future Mrs. and Mr. Kaburagi!"

 -End of Chapter-